splunk/splunk-connect-for-snmp/docs/microk8s/configuration/step-by-step-poll.md

 {"message": "New Record address='10.202.4.204' port=163 version='2c' community='public' secret=None security_engine=None walk_interval=2000 profiles=['switch_profile'] smart_profiles=True delete=False", "time": "2022-09-05T14:30:30.607641", "level": "INFO"}
 ```

-In some time (depending on how long the walk takes), we'll see events using the following query:
+In some time (depending on how long the walk takes), we will see events using the following query:

 ```yaml
 | mpreview index=netmetrics | search profiles=switch_profile